Question 1:

 No.

 The Cape 31 International One Design Class Rules are closed class rules (preambular paragraphs to part II).
-The World Sailing Equipment Rules of Sailing define closed class rules as (ERS C.2.2): “Class rules where anything not specifically permitted by the class rules is prohibited.”
+The World Sailing Equipment Rules of Sailing 2025 - 2028 define closed class rules as (ERS C.2.2): “Class rules where anything not specifically permitted by the class rules is prohibited.”

 The only class rule that allows the addition of holes to any part of a boat is D.1.3(g) which is specifically for the fitting of an electronic navigation system.
-Accordingly, the absence of any other rule allowing the addition of holes to a boat means the addition of holes, in this case to the cockpit for the purpose of making the fine tune ‘endless’ means such holes are not permitted.
+Accordingly, the absence of any other rule allowing the addition of holes to a boat means the addition of holes, in this case to the cockpit for the purpose of making the fine tune ‘endless’ means such holes are prohibited.

 Andy Wibroe